YuQing-Ding/Easy-Touch/README.md

 # Easy Touch
-Easy Touch is a simple Material Design NFC rw tool for Android
+Easy Touch is a simple Material Design NFC read and write tool for Android